nelly2k/notes/coding/aws/cloudFront.md

 CloudFront also works with any non-AWS origin server.

+Can deliver content by caching static and dynamic content.
+Dynamic content delivery is achieved using HTTP cookies forwarded from your origin.
+Supports streaming.

+Origins can be S3, EC2, ELB or another web server.

+Support geo-restrictions, to now show some content to certain locations.

+# Invalidation requests
+1. delete file from origin and wait for the TTL to expire
+1. use console
+1. use API
+1. third party tools

 ## Transfer Acceleration
 enables fast, easy, and secure transfers of files over long distances between your end users and S3 bucket.